Kuge: History

-Kuge (from Middle Chinese kuwng-kæ 公家, "royal family") originally described the Emperor and his court.
+Kuge (from Middle Chinese kuwng-kæ 公家, "ducal family", or "nobility" in a pre–peerage context) originally described the Emperor and his court.
 The meaning of the word changed over time to designate bureaucrats at the court.
 During the Heian period, the relative peace and stability provided freedom for the noble class to pursue cultural interests, and the kuge became leaders and benefactors of arts and culture in Japan.
-Most of the Kuge resided in the capital city of Kyoto.
+Most of the kuge resided in the capital city of Kyoto.

 Later in the Kamakura period (1185–1333), kuge became an antonym to buke (warrior nobles), that is, samurai who swore loyalty to the shogunate.
 At this point, kuge began to be used to describe those who worked in the Court; both aristocratic noblemen and commoners.